-Lifetime warranty.
 Mummy-style bag with a hood helps keep your head warm.
-Keeps you warm down to 40 degrees, but suitable for use in temperatures as low as to 0 degrees.
-Made of heavy-duty material that won't tear.
-Compression bag for compact storage.
-Fits adults up to 7 feet tall.
+Keeps you comfortable down to 40 degrees, but suitable for use in temperatures as low as 15.
+Weighs less than 2 pounds.
+Includes stuff sack.

 This sleeping bag is too small to accommodate adults over 6 feet tall.

 Weighs only 2 pounds.
 Suitable for adults up to 6 feet.
 Made of durable, weather-resistant material.
 Compact when folded.
 Choose between left- or right-zip bags.
 Available in a variety of colors.

 The inside is made of the same slick material as the outside, and some say it causes them to slide around.

 Measures 40" x 87."
 Interior polyester is warm enough to be suitable down to 32 degrees.
 Nylon outer material is waterproof.
 Machine washable.
 Features bottom zipper for temperature control.